constraintAutomaton/Introducing-Collaborative-Link-Traversal-Query-Processing/content/methodology.md

 we might also lose result if the criteriums are too strict.
 A last strategy would be **to have a global link queue that all the participating engine maintains together**.
 The problem with this strategy is the communication necessary and the potential locking mechanism to avoid inconsistencies.
-A variance of this strategy would be to let one peer do the joins and the other peers doing to the traversal and the execution of the query.
+A variance of this strategy would be to let one peer do the joins and the other peers doing the traversal and the execution of the query.

 Using a benchmark, I could evaluate those methods alone and in combination to measure, while making the **Number of engine** vary.